Last Updated on October 19, 2023 by Joanne Harper

 What Happens When Hermit Crabs Stop Eating or Drinking?

 If deprived of food and water for too long, hermit crabs will grow sick and die.
-Refusing to drink is the most concerning of these behaviors.

 Even land hermit crabs need regular water.
 They live in hot, tropical climates, so a tank should be heated to 80 degrees, so hermit crabs must hydrate to remain alive.